Tutorial 1 - Your First BattMo Model

 Define Parameters

-BattMo uses JSON to manage parameters.
+BattMo uses JSON to manage input parameters.
 This allows you to easily save, document, and share complete parameter sets from specific simulations.
 We have used long and explicit key names for good readability.
 If you are new to JSON, you can learn more about it here.
-Details on the BattMo specification are available in the JSON input specification.

-For this example, we provide a sample JSON file sample_input.json that describes a simple NMC-Graphite cell.
+For this example, we provide a sample JSON file sample_input.json describing a a simple NMC-Graphite cell [1] with LiPF6 [2] as the electrolyte in a 1D geometry according to BattMo's JSON input specification.

 We load and parse the JSON input file into BattMo using the command: